 My father grew up in Ridgewood, NJ.
 His father was a brilliant engineer (who held many patents), and his mother was a school teacher for close to 50 years.
 He attended Paul Smiths College in northern NY State (Paul Smiths, NY, to be exact) and during the summers worked on my grandparent’s farm where he met my mother.

 Unlike many people today, my father held the same job with the same packaging company (Jefferson Smurfit, which later became Smurfit-Stone and then Stone Container) for close to 30 years.
 He started in the maintenance department where he fixed the large machinery, learned the ins and outs of every machine, and kept the factory running.
 During his 30 years at the plant, he worked his way up through each position at the company, learning the skills needed to succeed and build valuable employees.
 Because of his success, he was appointed GM of the Northeast Region for Stone Container.
 A few years back he took a new position with a competitor and has succeeded there as well.
-Starting as a production manager, he is now the Regional GM for the company’s seven manufacturing facilities spanning the Northeast and Midwest United States.
+Starting as a production manager, he is now the Regional GM for the company’s seven manufacturing facilities spanning the Northeast and the Midwest United States.

 11 Lessons My Father Taught Me about Leading Teams